coloquium/kollokvium/README.md

 ## Local development

-Build and and luanch using `npm start` and then browse to `localhost:1337`
+Build and and launch using `npm start` and then browse to `localhost:1337` or for frontend only development use `npm start:debug` which is much smoother.
+Pleaase note that npm start:debug is using a shared wss server hosted by us by default. please study scripts sections of `package.json` for futher information.

 ### Azure deploy
 To deploy to Azure you need an Azure account, and you need to create an Azure Wep Application, and a storage account to host the Static Website.